-All employees should practice common sense rules of neatness, good taste, and comfort.
+- 1. All employees should practice common sense rules of neatness, good taste, and comfort.
 Provocative clothing is prohibited.
-Employer reserves the right to determine appropriate dress at all times and in all circumstances.
+Employer reserves the right to determine appropriate dress at all times and in all circumstances. - 2.
 When the employer believes an employee's dress or grooming does not comply with the personal appearance guidelines, the immediate supervisor will discuss the issue with the employee.
-If continued counseling fails to result in the desired response, the supervisor may initiate disciplinary action, up to and including termination.
+If continued counseling fails to result in the desired response, the supervisor may initiate disciplinary action. - 3.
 Employer may require employees to change clothes should it be determined that dress is not appropriate.

-2.22.2.2.
+2.22.
 Children, Animals, and Visitors in the Workplace